 Beverages: Cold brew coffee, Earl Grey tea bags, milk, water, and 7 Moons wine

 How about you?
 Have you been to Toroweap Overlook or the North Rim of the Grand Canyon?
 Do you enjoy off-road adventures and camping?
+Do you have a GMC Denali Canyon?
 Do tell!